 The world is full of gimmicks — full of one-liners and sensational promises for everything from growing hair to making money while staying at home.
 Just do this.
-Pay a fee for that.
+Only $19.95.
 Follow these 5 rules and 10 guidelines and you’ll be smarter, prettier, richer, and so on.

 Well, I want to cash in on that rigmarole, too.
 Every blogger wants to be popular.
 Well read.
 Recommended.
 Vital to the survival of the planet.
 Admit it — we don’t care about statistics, yet every time we get a new follower we do the Snoopy Dance.